 Students will learn substantive information about law, democracy, and human rights and apply them in a culminating experience of Mock Trial competition.
 Students will gain insights as to the inner-workings of the criminal justice system, government/public administration and law fields.
-Students will have the unique opportunity to participate in a mini-internship to explore various career opportunities within the government/public administration and law fields.
 Students will continue examining how law is related to values, human rights, and responsibilities within the framework of the U.S. Constitution.
 Emphasis will be placed on the Criminal Justice Process: The Investigation, Proceedings before trial, the Trial, the court system, settling disputes, and civil cases.